 When not shooting in the rack, you may have complete access to the entire bowl (arena).
 But, that doesn't mean that there are good locations to shoot from.
 You would probably have a better shooting position from a good seat.

 Yes, you can shoot the crowd, but ... the crowd is mostly in complete darkness.
 And the crowd is probably moving if not seated – they will be motion-blurred for sure.
 And if the crowd is seated, it is probably not an exciting subject.

-People are the primary subjects at a rock concert - people move (sometimes a lot, often quickly), people blink, people make strange faces - especially when they are singing/performing.
-You are going to throw away MANY shots for reasons such as these.
-Overshoot - a lot.
+People are the primary subjects at a rock concert – people move (sometimes a lot, often quickly), people blink, people make strange faces – especially when they are singing/performing.
+You (and the artists) both want them to look their best.
+You are going to throw away MANY shots for reasons such as those just mentioned.
+Overshoot – a lot.

 The people are usually on elevated stages – to be more-easily seen.
 You are probably shooting from 5' below them.
 Being close to the stage gives you the worst shooting angle for people – nearly straight up.
 Fortunately, their nostrils are usually heavily shaded.